Jaimeloeuf/relativity/README.md

 - On extension activation, change settings to ensure that lines numbers settings uses relative lines.
 - Scroll / shift visible range to new position if the new position is out of visible range or if new position is the 'scrollOff' region.
 - Changes editor.lineNumbers settings on activation to use relative line numbers.
-- On activation, auto saves global keybinding of "Alt+g" or "Cmd+g" to trigger relative-goto.goto command to open the input box.
+- On activation, auto saves/set the keybinding for all the commands

 ## Requirements
 <!-- If you have any requirements or dependencies, add a section describing those and how to install and configure them. -->